Counterfe1t/pomodorek/README.md

 Whenever you have to complete a task requiring your undivided attention just use this tool to boost your focus and productivity.
 It's really simple!
 1. Start the timer and get to work.
-2. After 25 minutes take a 5 minute break.
+2. After 25 minutes take a 5 minute break. (interval lengths are fully customizable in the application settings)
 3. Every 4 intervals take a longer break to recharge you batteries, but worry not - Pomodorek will adjust the interval length for you!
 4. Continue until your assignment is completed.

+In time you will be able to accurately estimate how many intervals certain task take to complete.
+This will further help you organize your time and resources to achieve desired goals.

 ## Supported platforms 💻📱